 A general partnership is formed by contract, typically governed by the laws of a province, and has no separate legal personality.
 Each partner is wholly liable for all of the debts of the partnership.

 A limited partnership is formed under the laws of a particular province on obtaining a certificate of limited partnership.
-Each limited partnership must have at least one general partner.
-General partners are responsible for managing the partnership activities and have unlimited liability for partnership obligations.
+All limited partnerships must have at least one general partner that is responsible for managing the partnership activities and has unlimited liability for partnership obligations.
 A limited partner's liability is limited to its capital contribution (including any capital it agreed to contribute), unless a limited partner participates in the control of the partnership business, and, thus, assumes unlimited liability.

 Limited liability partnerships share features of a limited partnership and a general partnership, but generally are available only to the business of a profession when permitted by the legislation governing such profession.

 Partnerships are contractual relationships and, although not required for general partnerships, are typically governed by written partnership agreements.
 Accordingly, the members may agree to alter rights and obligations as between themselves.
 Partners have flexibility in providing for the sharing of profits, for the financing of the partnership activities and how those activities will be managed.